 So your tiny baby’s little immune system is affected by their birth route.
 And we know breastfeeding improves their immune health, which is why Free to Feed is here for you.
 Another way babies are changing is they’re being born to older mamas.

 Your Age Can Increase Chances of Allergies or Intolerances

-One study showed that mothers of food-allergic children had approximately 3 times higher odds if the mom was 30 or older at the time of delivery.
+One study showed that families of food-allergic children had approximately 3 times higher odds if the parent was 30 or older at the time of delivery.

-Interestingly, women who have babies over 30 are more likely to have a C-section than younger mothers.
+Interestingly, those of us who have babies over 30 are more likely to have a C-section than younger parents.
 It makes you scratch your head.